Wohlstand/libADLMIDI/README.md

  * Added AIL volume model
  * Added Generic FM variant of Win9X volume model
  * Fixed an incorrect work of CC-121 (See https://github.com/Wohlstand/libADLMIDI/issues/227 for details)
+ * Added an aproximal simulation of HMI volume model (TODO: Research an actual HMI volume model and fix it!)

 ## 1.4.0   2018-10-01
  * Implemented a full support for Portamento!
 (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)